 Program Description

 Using an experimental design, some households receive a report describing their energy use relative to other households and suggesting ways to save energy.
 Eversource and program implementer OPower administered a behavior pilot program for the purposes of achieving residential electricity savings and providing value to their customers through the delivery of HERs.
 Home Energy Reports provide feedback on household electricity use and compare that use to a group of similar households referred to as “neighbors.”
 The implementer uses a randomized control trial (RCT) approach, a true experimental design in which households eligible for the program are randomly assigned to either the treatment group that receives reports or the control group that does not.
-We urge readers to review our earlier reports, linked in prior footnotes, for a more detailed program descriptions.
+We urge readers to review our earlier reports, linked in prior footnotes, for a more detailed program description.

 The study design changed over time to include various sub-treatment groups based on pre-program energy use and how frequently and for how long they received HERs.
 Table 4 summarizes the study designs for the Year 1 and Year 2 Pilot Program, provided as background information to understand program design and introduce the different study groups referred to in this report.
 The current analysis focuses on the long-term savings achieved by the discontinued treatment group, but it also explores the influence of HERs on other program participation and deeper measure adoption as well as cost effectiveness and realization rates for all households that were a part of the HERs program from January 2011 through July 2013.
-The most important point to keep in mind is that the pre-program energy use for participants differed over time in order to assess program impact on both high-use (1,600 kWh on average) and average-use (700 kWh on average) customers.
+The most important point to keep in mind is that the pre-program energy use for participants differed over time in order to assess program impact on both high-use (1,600 kWh/month on average) and average-use (700/month kWh on average) customers.